priyanshu69code/Concrete-detector/README.md

-# Concrete-detector
-Certainly!
-Below is a sample `readme.md` file that you can use for your Google Colab notebook:

 # Wall Crack Prediction using YOLO

 This project focuses on predicting wall cracks in videos using the YOLO (You Only Look Once) model.
 The model is trained to detect and highlight wall cracks in the provided video.